Discriminatory Price Mechanism for Smart Grid: System Model

-Since all users and retailer are interested in optimizing their own payoff, we formulate the problem as a game-theoretic problem.
-The retailer, first, selects a price for a period and the users then decide how much to consume in that period.
-Thus, we formulate the game $G$ as a sequential game.
+Since all stakeholders involved (consumers \& retailer) are interested in optimizing their own payoff, we formulate the problem using a game theory framework.
+At the start of a period, the retailer chooses a price and then consumers decide how much to consume in that period.
+Thus, the game $G$ is a sequential one.
 There is a `leader' (retailer) who takes the first turn at playing the game (by setting price) and the 'followers' (consumers) respond accordingly (by optimally deciding their consumption).
-Due to hierarchy of players, $G$ qualifies as a Stackelberg game which can be solved by Backward Induction.
+Due to the hierarchy in player 'types', $G$ qualifies as a Stackelberg game which can be solved by Backward Induction.
 We assume that all players are rational and the game is one with complete information.
-Unlike the existing literature, we consider that the retailer may select different prices to the users.
-We define the payoff functions of the users in the subsequent section.
+Unlike the existing literature, we consider that the retailer may charge different consumers at different rates.
+We define the players' payoff functions in the subsequent sections.